jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (c) a list of electors whose birthdays fall within a period of 12 months:
   (d) a list of electors as at a date specified by the Statistician:
   (e) a list of electors on the dormant roll:
-  (f) in relation to each elector on a list described in paragraphs (a) to (e), the elector’s name, date of birth, postal address, residential address, occupation (if any), preferred honorific (if any), and meshblock:
+  (f) in relation to each elector on a list described in paragraphs (a) to (e), the elector’s name, date of birth, postal address, residential address, and meshblock:
   (g) information about any elector appearing to be entitled to vote in—
     (i) 1 or more named electoral districts; or
     (ii) all electoral districts; or